LarsNauheimer/HybPhaser/README.md

 It detects hybrids by measuring heterozygosity in the dataset and phase hybrid accessions by separating reads according to similarity with selected taxa that represent parental clades.

 HybPhaser is built as an extension to the assembly pipeline [HybPiper](https://github.com/mossmatters/HybPiper).
-Check also the new and improved version of [HybPiper 2](https://hackmd.io/@mossmatters/rkuBTSH-q)!
+Check also the new and improved [HybPiper 2](https://hackmd.io/@mossmatters/rkuBTSH-q)!

 A preprint of the submitted manuscript describing the application of HybPhaser is available at [bioRxiv]( https://www.biorxiv.org/content/10.1101/2020.10.27.354589v2)